ino9dev/ltml/README.md

 # Motivations

-- System users could write loadmodel
+- System users could understand and write Load Test with model
-- it is often diffiecult for system users
-- Load testers coudd write with model(MDD)
+- Load testers could write Load Test with model
 - Load testers and System users could communicate with model
+- (It becomes a role of system users and testers are closely.)
 - A lot of load testing tools exists.
 However, A load tester would not want to learn about these tools and languages.
-- We(load testers) needs a unified modeling language
+- We(load testers) needs only to learn a unified modeling language
-- (I think it becomese a role of system users and devs/testers are closely.)

 # How to get Ltml